 Homemade hemorrhoid suppositories are an option, too.
-Herbal remedies like witch hazel and coconut oil can provide some relief for hemorrhoids.
-However, these suppositories will not contain active medication to treat the swelling and pain.
+Herbal remedies, like witch hazel and coconut oil, can provide some relief for hemorrhoids.
+However, these suppositories won’t contain active medication to treat the swelling and pain.

 Internal hemorrhoids occur inside the rectum, while external hemorrhoids occur under the skin around the anus.

 External hemorrhoids frequently cause itching, irritation, and pain.
 Internal hemorrhoids can cause pain, too.
 However, they may not be as irritating or painful as external ones because the tissue lining the internal rectum has fewer nerve endings.

 Creams, ointments, and pastes are commonly applied to external hemorrhoids for temporary relief.
 These OTC and prescription treatments can ease burning, itching, or mild pain.

 Suppositories are better for internal hemorrhoids.
 The medicine is absorbed by the rectal tissue and can help all discomfort and pain caused by hemorrhoids.
 They can sometimes soothe the symptoms caused by external hemorrhoids as well.

 Suppositories are typically used two to four times per day for a week.
 It’s better if you insert after a bowel movement so the effect can last longer.